 Only basic tasks are familiar in Excel.
 More advanced features require time and experience to be properly mastered.
 An Excel spreadsheet is basically a blank slate on which you can store financial figures on.
 You need to type in every number one by one (or click copy-paste over and over again) and use different calculations to create the figures you want totally.
 An automated tour operator system takes the guesswork out because you don’t need formulas running through your head.

 A place where you can review all transactions that have been done or changed by your employees simply doesn’t exist!
 The profits, losses, margins, invoiced amounts, etc. are spread in hundreds of excel files, not giving you an overview of how your travel company is doing.
 With a tour operator system, it’s possible to get all reports out-of-the-box (manage money, budgets, free seats, track invoices and payments, customers, partners, suppliers, create and send documents, itineraries, and monitor employees’ efficiency).
 For example, how can you reward someone or see if the person is having problems doing their work if you don’t have an overview of what they do?
 You can’t.

 Enter your information once and manage it all from one central place.
 No desktop files and no 3 different systems needed (one for back office, one for creating documents/invoices, one for online booking, etc.).
 Also, Excel doesn’t offer an easy conversion of your records to customer-facing forms (for example by sending an email or printing a vendor invoice).

 6. Often manual entry mistakes

-Manual data entry process usually leads to mistakes.
-Data can get corrupted through accidental changes or deletion.
-A situation where you don’t have the control can be extremely dangerous for the business.
+A manual data entry process usually leads to mistakes.
+Data can get corrupted through accidental changes or deletions.
+A situation where you don’t have control can be extremely dangerous for the business.